alanwhite/tpclient/README.md

 We've now installed and configured the secure HTTP CONNECT solution, and proven it's working with curl.
 Next is to show how to make Java used it.

+## Java Implementation

+### Direct Unencrypted Proxy
+We prove we can use standard core Java libraries to talk directly to tinyproxy running on port 8888, i.e. bypassing stunnel and any need to encrypt.
+This test ensure tinyproxy is running correctly.

+### Encrypted Proxy
+We use our custom socket factory to transparently connect via an encrypted proxy, in our case provided by stunnel front-ending tinyproxy.
+In this instance there is no use of the native Java proxy capabilities, we don't, and can't use those because they lack the ability to make a TLS connection to the proxy.